electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/comparisons/q4etron50vsetron55/_index.md

     <figcaption><h4>One screen Audi MMI touch on Audi Q4 e-tron</h4></figcaption>
 </figure>

 Audi Q4 e-tron 50 quattro have an option for Sonos sound system.
-Audi e-tron have an option for Bang & Olufsen.
-The Bang & Olufsen is a better sound system but probably not so much better that someone would choose model just based on this factor.
+Audi e-tron has an option for Bang & Olufsen.
+The Bang & Olufsen is a better sound system but probably not so much better than someone would choose a model just based on this factor.

 ## Lights